-Though Davey is already defeated before entering the ring, come shot 114 is the end of the fight for him.
+Though Davey is already defeated before entering the ring, shot 114 is the end of the fight for him.
 It's a wonderful shot, Kid's glove meeting and obscuring the lens, the camera going wild as it swings back and down then its focus eventually orienting on the referee above and the lamps beyond him.
-Though Davey manages to regain his feet and the fight continues on for several more shots,but he's done for.
+Davey manages to regain his feet and the fight continues on for several more shots,but he's done for.
 Kid has won the battle.

 The gangster displaying the Ace of spades, with the four of spades beneath, is somehow a signal to the other gangster on how they shall overpower Davey.
 Kubrick really wants us to see this as he shows it to us twice, in shot 368 and shot 373.

 The Ace is 11 and so we have here 11-4.
-For Kubrick, it's referring us back to the moment that Davey is defeated in the ring in shot 114, when Kid's glove meets his face, the camera.
-When the gangsters go after Davey, the cards are first thrown in his face, distracting him.
+Kubrick seems to be referring back to the moment that Davey is defeated in the ring in shot 114, when Kid's glove meets his face, the camera.
+When the gangsters go after Davey, the cards are first thrown in Davey's face, distracting him.

 Davey has several guns in his pockets, and is carrying one.
 That these cards take him down is pretty hilarious.

 Remember how in section three I noted the advertisement for Himberama right across the street from the supposed Pleasure Land, and how Himber was an orchestra director and magician?
-From Fear and Desire on, there's something of the magic of The Tempest in Kubrick's films (a play referred to in Fear and Desire), the director a kind of magician and actors and audience all operating under the magical illusion of the director.
+From Fear and Desire on, there's something of the magic of The Tempest in Kubrick's films (a play referred to in Fear and Desire), the director a kind of magician, and actors and audience transported into an illusory world conjured by the director.
 So, when I see a hit of magical anything referred to directly, I pay attention, such as at the end of Eyes Wide Shut.

-Just down the street from the Himberama ad, probably by pure coincidence, The Man Between was playing, directed by Carol Reed who also directed Orson Welles in The Third Man.
-If you know anything about Orson Welles, you know he was a man of magic, and, as it would turn out, Orson Welles did, in 1953, a short movie for Richard Himber called Magic Trick which was to be used in Himber's Abracadabra, a musical comedy-magic production that Himber wanted Welles to coproduce.
+Across the street from the Himberama ad, probably by pure coincidence, The Man Between was playing, directed by Carol Reed who also directed Orson Welles in The Third Man.
+If you know anything about Orson Welles, you know he was a man of magic, and, as it would turn out, Orson Welles did, in 1945, a short movie for Richard Himber called Magic Trick which was to be used in Himber's Abracadabra, a musical comedy-magic production that Himber wanted Welles to coproduce.
 This didn't happen.
 Instead, Himber incorporated Magic Trick into Himberama which was supposed to have its initial viewing at New York's Town Hall but for some reason instead was given its initial viewing at Carnegie Hall on November 13, 1953.
 This was followed by a brief run in December at Leow's 46th Street Theater in Brooklyn.

-The footage Orson Welles made for Himberama lives on as David Copperfield used it in his 1992 special, "The Magic of David Copperfield XIV: Flying - Live the Dream", so, via David, we can see how Himber and Orson Welles collaborated in their trick, Orson on the screen and Dave on stage, both interacting with the audience.
+The footage Orson Welles made for Himberama lives on as David Copperfield used it in his 1992 special, "The Magic of David Copperfield XIV: Flying - Live the Dream", so, via David Copperfield, we can see how Himber and Orson Welles collaborated in their trick, Orson on the screen and Dave on stage, both interacting with the audience.

 Below is the footage.
-You'll want to start at about 2 minutes and 22 seconds.
+You'll want to start at about 23 minutes.